realead/uttemplate/README.md

 ## Installation

-This is a python2.7 module, to run it/test it you need a python2.7 environment, the easiest way is to use the `virtualenv`:
+To run it/test it you need a python2.7 (or python3) environment, the easiest way is to use the `virtualenv`:

     virtualenv -p python2.7 p27
     source p27/bin/activate